murmour/icfpc-2018-wild-bashkort-mages/README.txt

 https://www.youtube.com/watch?v=lMHMyh5XTIE
 (the video file is also near this README: nanovisu_birth.mp4)

-The visualizer in question is written in C++, is located in folder "nanovisu", and should compile on both Linux (run "make"), and Windows (use the Visual Studio project).
+The visualizer is written in C++, is located in folder "nanovisu", and should compile on both Linux (run "make"), and Windows (use the included Visual Studio project).
 It expects the trace files to be gz-compressed (we used compression to save space and bandwidth).

 If you run "nanovisu" with no arguments, it will load models from ../data/problemsF and the associated solutions from ../data/tracesF.
 You can